bcoles/kasld/docs/reproducibility.md

 | x86_64 | 7.0.0 | mainline | no5lvl | on | 9 bits | 9 bits |
 | x86_64 | 7.0.0 | mainline | la57 | on | 9 bits | 9 bits |

+What the profiles do is described in [§2](#2-live-across-architectures) above;
+what the table adds is where a profile makes no difference, and why.

-Every profile runs unprivileged, and on a stock kernel `default` is *not* `exact`: at the upstream
-`perf_event_paranoid=2`, `/proc/kallsyms` is zeroed even with `kptr_restrict=0`
-(`kallsyms_show_value()` needs `perf_event_paranoid<=1` or `CAP_SYSLOG`), so the
+On a stock kernel `default` is *not* `exact`: at the upstream `perf_event_paranoid=2`, `/proc/kallsyms` is zeroed even with `kptr_restrict=0` (`kallsyms_show_value()` needs `perf_event_paranoid<=1` or `CAP_SYSLOG`), so the base comes from sound inference alone. `kptr-hidden` therefore lands on the same numbers — it removes a source that was already dark.
-symbol table contributes nothing and the virtual base comes from sound inference alone — e.g. 6 bits on Alpine `x86_64`, 9 bits on mainline `x86_64`, 5 bits on `i686`. `kptr-hidden` adds `kptr_restrict=2` on top and lands on the same numbers, because perf already gated kallsyms: raising `kptr_restrict` removes a source that was already dark. (`kptr-hidden` is identical to `default` on every cell here.
-On a host with live network sockets it could differ, because `kptr_restrict` also gates the `%pK` `/proc/net` socket pointers KASLD reads — but those bound the direct map / page-offset, never the text image base the matrix scores, so the difference would show up only in a memory-region window, not this table.)

-`perf-open` is the profile that recovers `exact` on every KASLR-on cell.
-Dropping `perf_event_paranoid` to 0 simultaneously un-zeroes `/proc/kallsyms` (a sound `proc_kallsyms` pin) and permits the `perf_event_open` text-poke leak — either alone pins the virtual base.
-The recovery is thus a *perf* relaxation, not a `kptr_restrict` one: a stock `kptr_restrict=0` kernel is not derandomized by the symbol table until perf is also relaxed. `dmesg-open` re-opens the ring buffer where a kernel shipped `dmesg_restrict=1` (Alpine); across this corpus that exposed no additional kernel-text landmark, so its guaranteed windows match `default`. `hardened` (`kptr_restrict=2`, `dmesg_restrict=1`, `perf_event_paranoid=3`) strips every relaxable source and is the widest column;
-its bits are what sound inference bounds with no leak at all.
+`perf-open` is the profile that recovers the base, and it does so on every KASLR-on cell whose kernel is built with `CONFIG_PERF_EVENTS`.
+The MIPS cells are the exception, and they show why its two unlocks are really one lever:
+`malta_defconfig` does not set `CONFIG_PERF_EVENTS`, so `perf_event_open` is
+absent — and `kallsyms_show_value()` reaches its `kallsyms_for_perf()` shortcut
+only inside that same `#ifdef`, leaving `kptr_restrict=0` to fall through to a `CAP_SYSLOG` check an unprivileged reader fails.
+The symbol table is readable and wholly zeroed at once, the sysctl the profile writes does not exist, and every profile reports the same window there.

-The `phys residual` moves independently: the physical image base is read from `/proc/iomem`, whose `Kernel code` addresses the kernel zeroes for a non-root reader regardless of `kptr_restrict` *or* `perf_event_paranoid`.
-So on most decoupled arches (x86-64, arm64, riscv64) the physical axis stays at `<n> bits` under *every* profile, including `perf-open`: the perf unlock recovers the virtual text base but not the physical one, which a *root* reader would have pinned exact. s390 is the exception on some lines — a sound source unlocked with perf resolves its physical base to `exact` too (5.15/6.6 mainline), while on the others (7.0 mainline, Alpine) it stays at its bounded `10 bits`.
+The `phys residual` moves independently, because `/proc/iomem` zeroes its `Kernel code` addresses for any non-root reader regardless of `kptr_restrict` or `perf_event_paranoid`.
+So the physical axis is largely unmoved by the profiles: the perf unlock recovers the virtual text base, not the physical one.

-Several architectures show KASLR `off`: under the default qemu machine they receive no KASLR seed (or the port has no text KASLR), so the kernel boots unrandomized. `residual` is `—` for every `off` row — there is no randomness to strip — but KASLD still bounds, and on seedless arches pins, the fixed base soundly via the disabled-base path (from arch constants plus the world-readable device-tree).
-It simply is not a KASLR-defeat result, so the column does not score it.
+Architectures showing KASLR `off` receive no seed under the default qemu machine (or the port has no text KASLR), so the kernel boots unrandomized and `residual` reads `—`.
+KASLD still bounds the fixed base soundly via the disabled-base path;

-riscv64 is the mixed case.
-Its text KASLR (`RANDOMIZE_BASE`) needs both a kernel built for it *and* a boot-supplied seed, and qemu's `virt` machine provides neither by default — hence the seedless `off` rows above.
-The mainline 6.6 and 7.0 cells are therefore built with `RANDOMIZE_BASE` and booted with a fresh per-boot `kaslr-seed` spliced into the device tree, so they randomize like the other 64-bit arches: the base moves every boot and the truth stays inside the window.
-The 5.15 cell predates riscv KASLR (added in 5.18) and the Alpine kernel is not built with it, so both stay honestly `off`.
-The two enabled lines differ in recovery for a config reason: 6.6's stock `defconfig` sets `CONFIG_DEBUG_VM`, so `mem_init()` prints a kernel-layout line that pins `_text` from readable dmesg (defeated only under `hardened`, which restricts dmesg); 7.0 drops `DEBUG_VM`, leaving inference to bound the base to 16 bits until `perf-open` unlocks the symbol table for an exact pin.
+it is simply not a KASLR-defeat result, so the column does not score it. riscv64 is the mixed case: its text KASLR needs both a kernel built for it and a boot-supplied seed, so the mainline 6.6 and 7.0 cells are built with `RANDOMIZE_BASE` and booted with a per-boot `kaslr-seed` spliced into the device tree, while 5.15 (predating riscv KASLR) and the Alpine kernel stay honestly `off`.

 ### Memory-KASLR region bases